-A Group Mobilized for the Climate
+06 A Group Mobilized for

-(-CO2

-Ø

-COP22 COP22, held in Marrakesh from November 7 to 18, 2016, was the high point of allowed OCP to display its commitment and involvement in environmental protection efforts and the fight against climate change.
-Seven of our projects received the COP22 label awarded by the event's scientific committee.
-OCP also provided a platform for discussing current and future climate concerns, organizing several conferences to discuss key climate issues, including the preservation of water resources, food security, industry 4.0, the low-carbon economy, climate justice, and more.
-A historic presence at COP22 On December 12, 2015, the first universal climate agreement was unanimously adopted COP22 at COP21 in Paris.
+A historic presence at COP22

+On December 12, 2015, the first universal climate agreement was unanimously adopted COP22. at COP21 in Paris.
 A year later, the signatory countries gathered in Marrakesh to ensure the implementation of the commitments made in the agreement.

 A number of topics were at at the heart of discussions, including global food security, resilient cities, sustainable construction, innovative low-carbon solutions in various fields, and the sustainable preservation and management of resources.

 OCP Group's presence at the event allowed the company to contribute to the discussion while educating the public and partners about its commitment to resilient and sustainable agriculture.
 OCP's participation also marked a new step in its innovative approach to responsible, sustainable, and inclusive growth.
-Spanning nearly 500 m2 at the heart of the public area, OCP Group's space was dedicated to informing visitors and presenting the company's seven COP22labelled projects.
+Spanning nearly 500 m at the heart of the public area, OCP Group's space was dedicated to informing visitors and presenting the company's seven COP22labelled projects.
 These initiatives cover the Group's entire value chain, from extraction to More than processing and transport.
 They are a perfect symbol of OCP's commitment to energy transition and the fight against climate change.

 For twelve days, more than 120 employees took turns welcoming visitors and giving guided tours.
 A number of interactive media terminals allowed the public and partners to better understand OCP Group's activities.
 OCP also organized and participated in numerous conferences on the future of Africa and on possible solutions for sustainable agriculture.

+key figures

+30,000 participants

 8,000 delegates from civil society

+3,000 international NGOs represented

+1,500 journalists

+196 participating countries

+hectare site

-680 activities, conferences, and discussions
+680 activities, conferences, and discussions OCP at the COP

-COP22-labelled projects, including 4 industrial projects 15 conferences and 8 workshops held employees participated as hosts in the OCP booth
+COP22-labelled projects, including 4 industrial projects

+conferences and 8 workshops held

 More than

-280,000
+280,000 visitors during

-visitors during the event
+the event

+More than

+100

-100 requests related to the Group's participation received and processed at the national and international level
+requests related to the Group's participation received and processed at the national and international level